scionproto/scion/doc/manuals/control.rst

       that take into account the ingress or egress interface of the beacon.

       There are plans to extend this functionality but so far there are no concrete proposals.
-      If you're interested to work on this, get in contact in the :ref:`chat <slack>` or create a :ref:`proposal <change-proposal-process>` on github.
+      If you're interested in working on this, get in contact in the :ref:`chat <slack>` or create a :ref:`proposal <change-proposal-process>` on github.

    .. option:: MaxHopsLength = <int>